vemcogroup/nova-websockets/README.md

 ## Usage

-You can now use the tool via tthe new menu item called "Websockets"
+You can now use the tool via the new menu item called "Websockets"